RichardScottOZ/Comic-Analysis/README.md

 ### src
 - comix
     - The CoMix repo original code and some additions I used for testing of capability and datasets
-    - the 2000ad directory there is my versions with testing on some comics from the aforementioned due to handy quick downloads
+    - the 2000ad directory contains my versions with testing on some comics from the aforementioned comic due to handy quick downloads
 - version 1
-    - Updated work looking at modelling based on a 'Calibre' subset of comics - things from multiple not Amazon sources and the name references the great Digital library storage tool Calibre - also a smaller subset so good for testing
+    - Updated work looking at modelling based on a 'Calibre' subset of comics - things from multiple not Amazon sources and the name references the great Digital library storage tool [Calibre](https://calibre-ebook.com/)  - also a smaller subset so good for testing [330K vs 805K pages]
     - Amazon = Comixology but shorter to type and less likely to make me annoyed evoking the old name and how good it was.

 # Closure Lite Framework